jumento/aquacore-break/README.md

 enabled-worlds:
   - world

+# Global tools that bypass plugin logic if no specific tool is defined for a block
 tool-items:
   - DIAMOND_PICKAXE

-hand-breakable-blocks:
-  - STONE
-  - GRASS_BLOCK

 whitelist:
   STONE:
-    mode: NONE # No drops when broken by hand
+    mode: NONE # No drops when broken by hand (default behavior if no tool specified)
+  DIRT:
+    mode: DEFAULT
+    tool: STONE_SHOVEL # Only drops if broken with Stone Shovel
+  GRAVEL:
+    mode: DEFAULT
+    tool: GOLDEN_PICKAXE, NONE # Drops if broken with Golden Pickaxe OR Hand
   GRASS_BLOCK:
     mode: CUSTOM
     drops: